chrimp/ND_RemoteControl/README.md

 Two cursor control modes:

 - Gaming Mode (default build): cursor is clipped to the window and uses raw input for minimal latency.
 - Remote Desktop Mode: free cursor handling; higher latency (no raw input).
-Enable by building with the `ABSCURSOR` macro.
+Enable by add the `ABSCURSOR` macro in InputNDSession.cpp and D2DWindow.cpp.

 ## Audio
 Client primary audio device should be 48 kHz, 16-bit stereo.